 I believe TRIM is enabled (fsutil shows that), but Hard Disk Sentinel shows it is DISABLED.
 Why?

 How to repair hard disk drive?
 How to eliminate displayed hard disk problems?

 What is a weak sector?
 How to repair weak sectors?

 Do you have other questions?
-Just let us know!
+Browse the Q&A Knowledge Base or just let us know!